dfsnc/Hackintosh-Catalina-OpenCore-Lenovo-T450s-efi/README.md

     If you wanna use three finger gesture, and you don't care about those buttons, you can replace ApplePS2Controller with this one from [acidanthera](https://github.com/acidanthera/VoodooPS2).
 - Redpoint
 - Use [one-key-hidpi](https://github.com/daliansky/XiaoMi-Pro-Hackintosh/blob/master/one-key-hidpi) to enable HiDPI
+- If you are using a usb mouse with side buttons, you can spoof apple usb mouse by change the pid and vid in AnyAppleUSBMouse.kext/Info.plist and enable it in config.plist.

 ## What doesn't work